k2s/sysadmin/merlinux.eu/README.md

-# merlinux.eu
+# merlinux.eu (hq6)
 merlinux.eu specifically was set up as the business email server for merlinux GmbH by Janek.
 It's a 1-core VM hosted at Hetzner.
+In addition to the following guide, which was created as a "clean" mailserver setup for hq6 and dubby, we installed rspamd on hq6.

 ## How to setup a Mailserver for Deltachat with Dovecot and Postfix (hq6 and dubby)
 This should be an example how to setup a very minimalistic Mailserver for use with DeltaChat.
 We will use [mailadm](https://github.com/deltachat/mailadm) to manage mail accounts and create qr-join codes.